Write First Draft of a Book: Simple Guide for Beginners

 Give Up on Trying to Write Perfectly

 One of the biggest enemies to creativity is perfectionism.
 If we want every sentence to be a good one, writing is stressful rather than joyful.
-The reality is this, First drafts are supposed to be messy.
-Great stories are hardly ever written perfectly at the first time.
+The reality is simple: first drafts are supposed to be messy.
+Great stories are hardly ever written perfectly on the first attempt.
 They are shaped through editing, rewriting and polishing.
-So rather than trying to write something amazing, try something more basic, write something imperfect.
+So rather than trying to write something amazing, try something simpler: write something imperfect.

 Give yourself the permission to write badly at first.
 You can even tell yourself that nobody is going to see this draft except you.
 Write quickly.
 The first step of the writing process is to write without stopping to edit.
 You may be surprised at how soon your ideas begin to flow again.
 Often, the best way to get over writer's block is just to get your fingers moving.